yeodynasty/kineticParameterLearning/README.md

 3. The synthetic data generated from various rate law formulations for the purpose of parameter estimation:
 i.
 Data.zip

-4. Script for exploring the effect of taking the average of kinetic parameter estimates based on multiple number of initial seed solutions are in this folder: 'Multiple seeds'.
+4. Script for exploring the accuracy of average kinetic parameter estimate based on multiple initial seed solutions are in this folder: 'Multiple seeds'.